Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     import zBuilder.builders.ziva as zva
     z = zva.Ziva()

-You can call help to get some information about the Ziva builder.
+You can use the help command to get some information about the Ziva builder.

 .. code-block:: python

     help(z)

-We can use our builder to capture the Ziva arm setup by running a method to retrieve the current state of the scene:
+We can use our builder to capture the Ziva arm rig by running a method to retrieve the current state of the Ziva Maya scene:

 .. code-block:: python